Sing (franchise): Love at First Sight (2017)

 Included as a mini-movie on Sing's home media release, the short focuses around Miss Crawly who is set up on an online dating website by Johnny in which she attempts to find love.

 Eddie's Life Coach (2017)

 Included as a mini-movie on Sing's home media release, the short focuses around Eddie Noodleman, who partakes in a digital life-training seminar on behalf of his mother or else he will be kicked out.

 Come Home (2021)

 Come Home is a short film created in association with Comcast and Xfinity (both subsidiaries of Universal) and released as a promo for Sing 2 leading up to its release.
 It follows a dog mother named Angie, voiced by Keke Palmer, who is struggling to make it home to her family for Christmas.
-A cover of Christmas (Baby Please Come Home) sung by Keke Palmer, Taron Egerton, Scarlet Johannsen, Reese Witherspoon, and Tori Kelly was included in Sing 2's Soundtrack.
+A cover of Christmas (Baby Please Come Home) sung by Keke Palmer, Taron Egerton, Scarlett Johansson, Reese Witherspoon, and Tori Kelly was included in Sing 2's Soundtrack.